SoapCode/UCompile/README.md

 **4. public IEnumerable CompileCoroutine(string coroutineCode = "")**

 Did I mention, we also can compile coroutines? ;-) Same principles as with CompileCode apply, with few additions.
 Apart from that you need to place yield return somewhere in your coroutine code, this method returns IEnumerable object.
 Returning this instead of IEnumerator allows us to "rewind" coroutine every time we invoke GetEnumerator on IEnumerable object, what is pretty handy.
-You can look at some usage examples in <a href="#cheatsheet">CheatSheet</a>.
+You can look at some usage examples in <a href="#cheatsheet">Cheat sheet</a>.

 **5. public void AddOnCompilationSucceededHandler(Action<CompilerOutput> onCompilationSucceededHandler)**